 How to Choose the Best Antarctica Cruise & What You Can Expect

-There’s no way your imagination can prepare you for the magnificence of Antarctica.
-Vast, pristine, and empty, but irresistible.
-Antarctica is the 5th largest continent on earth and also the largest nature reserve on the planet.
+There’s no way your imagination can prepare you for the magnificence you’ll encounter in Antarctica.
+Vast, pristine, and empty but irresistible, Antarctica is the 5th-largest continent on Earth and the largest nature reserve on the planet.
 A place for scientific research, exploration, and, more recently, tourism.
 It’s a fragile ecosystem and one that needs to be further protected for the future of our planet.
-If you’re thinking of visiting the ice and snow covered continent of Antarctica let this be your ultimate guide helping you to choose the right company and providing you with all the information you need on what to expect, what to pack, and what to know before heading south to the land of icebergs and penguins.
+If you’re thinking of visiting this ice- and snow-covered continent, let this be your ultimate guide helping you to choose the best Antarctica cruise.
+I’ll help you pick the right company and provide you with all the information you need on what to expect, what to pack, and what to know before heading south to the land of icebergs and penguins.

 I traveled to Antarctica with Viva Expeditions, a tour company specializing in the polar regions of the world.
 I set sail on an expedition-style ship called the Ocean Albatros with around 140 other passengers for 10 days and 9 nights.
 We departed from the southern town of Ushuaia in Argentina.
 Ushuaia is home to the Tierra Del Fuego National Park and is the main cruise terminal for almost all ships heading to Antarctica.